Deportivo Rayo Cantabria

-Deportivo Rayo Cantabria is a Spanish football team based in Santander, in the autonomous community of Cantabria.
+Deportivo Rayo Cantabria was a Spanish football team based in Santander, in the autonomous community of Cantabria.
 Founded in 1993 it last played in Tercera División – Group 3, holding home games at the Campo Municipal Mies de Cozada sports ground, which they share with a Segunda Regional football side (Juventud Atlético San Román) and a División de Honor rugby club (Independiente Rugby Club).
 Before they played at the Campos de San Juan de Monte.